oraclespainpresales/WorkshopVBCS-Takephoto/00/readme.md

 ```
   [[ $variables.userName && $variables.photoName ]]
 ```
-But again, for academical reasons we create two **bind-if** to show you the different ways to use the Expresion Editor and the Test Field directly.
+But again, for academical reasons we create two **bind-if** to show you the different ways to use the Expresion Editor and the Test field directly.
 You will notice too that the **Bind-if** components have a **Temporary Override** value that let you test the visibility, changing a temporary value of true or false directly overriding the condition value.

 ![](./images/vbs-app-visibility-13.png)